pieterclaerhout/export-komoot/README.md

   --fulldownload         If specified, all data is redownloaded [default: false] --concurrency CONCURRENCY
-                         The number of simultaneous downloads [default: 16] --help, -h             display this help and exit
+                         The number of simultaneous downloads [default: 16] --tourtype TOURTYPE    The type of tours to download [default: tour_planned] --help, -h             display this help and exit
 ```